How Big Is Energy Efficiency Market?

 Inertia is one problem.
 Confusion is another.
 A third is fear.

-“Given the various products and services that come knocking at their door, it is understandable why building owners might have difficulty distinguishing between substance and hype,” said Joshua Kagan, report author and operation lead for at the Carbon War Room.
+“Given the various energy efficiency products and services that come knocking at their door, it is understandable why building owners might have difficulty distinguishing between substance and hype,” said Joshua Kagan, report author and operation lead for energy efficiency at the .
 “Asset owners and capital providers are understandably worried about risk.
 Will savings materialize?
 Will equipment malfunction?”

 The report offers practical guidance by profiling real-world programs and projects, and reporting their successes and missteps.
-The Carbon War Room even details its own early difficulty developing Property Assessed Clean Energy or PACE programs.
+The even details its own early difficulty developing Property Assessed Clean Energy or PACE programs.

 PACE spares building owners upfront cost by financing efficiency upgrades through property tax bills.
 An early residential program fell apart for the Carbon War Room when Fannie Mae and Freddie Mac refused to back mortgages with PACE liens.
 The Carbon War Room also found it difficult to export PACE to certain European cities.